astefanutti/metrics-cdi/README.md

 ## Limitations

-[CDI 1.2][] leverages on [Java Interceptors Specification 1.2][] to provide the ability to associate interceptors to objects via _typesafe_ interceptor bindings.
+[CDI 1.2][] leverages on [Java Interceptors Specification 1.2][] to provide the ability to [associate interceptors to beans][Binding an interceptor to a bean] via _typesafe_ interceptor bindings.
 Interceptors are a mean to separate cross-cutting concerns from the business logic and _Metrics CDI_ is relying on interceptors to implement the support of _Metrics_ annotations in a CDI enabled environment.

 [CDI 1.2][] sets additional restrictions about the type of bean to which an interceptor can be bound.
 From a _Metrics CDI_ end-user perspective, that implies that the managed beans to be monitored with _Metrics_ (i.e. having at least one member method annotated with one of the _Metrics_ annotations) must be _proxyable_ bean types, as defined in [Unproxyable bean types][], that are:
 > + Classes which don’t have a non-private constructor with no parameters,
 > + Classes which are declared `final`,
 > + Classes which have non-static, final methods with public, protected or default visibility,